-Several authors have described the slow back-relaxation of the IPMC actuators after the quick response to the applied voltage (Bao et al. 2002; Shahinpoor, 2003).
-This phenomenon is explained with the water leakage resulting from a high-pressure layer near the cathode toward to the anode through channels in the polymer backbone.
-The research of relaxation effect and the development of the equations for the hydraulic pressure considering the backrelaxation, suitable for the distributed model of an IPMC, is the subject of our future work.
+Several authors have described the slow back-relaxation of the IPMC actuators after the quick response to the applied voltage (Bao et al., 2002; Shahinpoor, 2003).
+This phenomenon is explained with the leakage of solvent resulting from a high-pressure layer near the cathode toward to the anode through channels in the polymer backbone.
+The research of relaxation effect and the development of the equations for the hydraulic pressure considering the back-relaxation, suitable for the distributed model of an IPMC, is one of the subjects of our future work.